zold-io/zold/README.md

 By default, all commands will work quietly, reporting absolutely nothing to the console.
-To change that, you can use `log` argument of their constructors.
+To change that, you can use the `log` argument of their constructors.
 For example, `Loog::VERBOSE` will print a lot of information to the console:

 ```ruby